 Risk work keeps pointing me back to agreements

-Most risk frameworks focus on artifacts: plans, policies, and governance charts.
+Most risk frameworks focus on artifacts such as plans, policies, and governance charts.
 I keep finding the real early-warning signals in coordination: decision rights, exceptions, conflict handling, or learning loops.
-This note reframes agreements as risk-relevant infrastructure—not “culture.”
+This note reframes agreements as risk-relevant infrastructure rather than “culture.”

 Read More